-In 2014, in accordance with ISO standards, efforts to ensure continuous improvement in safety and environmental performance were made.
+In 2015, in accordance with ISO standards, efforts to ensure continuous improvement in safety and environmental performance were made.
 Continued focus on reducing energy consumption and seeking environmentally friendly technologies are important, both for the company and its stakeholders.

-One newbuilding eco-design supramax bulk carrier was delivered and has been in operation since, and a second will be delivered early March 2015.
-The PSV Juania of the SALT 100 design has been in operation since the spring of 2014, showing favourable fuel economy and operational flexibility.
-In additon the PSV Juanita was awareded the Support Vessel of the Year 2015 by the Offshroe Support Journal.
-The company has continued focus on eco-friendly design and has in addition to the above, 4 supra maz bulk carriers on order form Japanse yard.
+One newbuilding eco-design supramax bulk carrier was delivered and has been in operation since the spring of 2015.
+Four new eco-design supramax bulk carriers are on order for delivery 2016/2017 from Japanese yards.
+The PSV Juanita of the SALT 100 design has been in operation since the spring of 2014, showing favourable fuel economy and operational flexibility.
+In addition the PSV Juanita was awarded the Support Vessel of the Year 2015 by the Offshore Support Journal.

-UR supports and respects the protection of internationally proclaimed human rights.
-The steps taken in 2012 to improve performance in this area by renewing and expanding the "supplier declaration" (a questionnaire to suppliers related to Quality, Environment, Social Responsibility, Transparency and Health & Safety).
+UR supports and respects the protection of internationally proclaimed human rights, and as a consequence, the Supplier Declaration process is still ongoing (a questionnaire to suppliers related to Quality, Environment, Social Responsibility, Transparency and Health & Safety).
 The supplier declaration provides guidance when choosing suppliers identifying those that support a precautionary approach to environmental and social challenges, undertake initiatives to promote greater environmental responsibility, and encourage the development and diffusion of environmentally friendly technologies.
 UR through policy and procedures strives not to contribute to any kind of forced labour, child labour and discrimination in respect of employment, occupation, gender, age and culture.

-UR has had procedures and guidelines in place related to averting corruption through gifts and other more specific office related subjects.
-Anti-corruption efforts continue to be a point of focus where training and reporting have been intensified in line with the anti-corruption procedure.
+UR has procedures and guidelines in place related to averting corruption through gifts and other more specific office related subjects.
+Anti-corruption efforts continue to be a point of focus with training and reporting in line with the anti-corruption procedure.
 The said procedure has been implemented, strengthening the existing routines, enabling an enhanced and systematical stance against corruption.
-Employees are trained in accordance with recommendations from UNODC, Global Compact and The Norwegian Shipowners' Association.
-UR is still considering membership in organizations and networks where corruption can be combated together with other shipping companies and organizations at a higher level.
+Experience from 2015 confirms the usefulness of said procedure heightening the threshold for resisting corruption attempts, and employee awareness.
+Employees are trained in accordance with recommendations from UNODC, Global Compact and The Norwegian Shipowners' Association (NSA).